 3 units of Mathematics (Algebra I and above)

 These are required for unconditional admission.

-- Students who do not meet the guidelines listed above because they have not completed the 13 college preparatory course requirements or because they do not have the required combination of ACT/SAT scores and GPA would still be encouraged to apply.
+- Students who do not meet the guidelines listed above because they have not completed the 13 college preparatory course requirements are encouraged to apply.
 Their applications will be reviewed individually and more comprehensively.
 Such applicants may be admitted with conditions that will be determined based on their specific situations.

 What We Need

 A completed MSU application for admission.

 A non-refundable, one-time $35 application fee.
 No admissions decisions are made until the application fee is received.

 An official high school transcript or proof of successful completion of the GED.
 Ask your high school to mail an official transcript.
 If you completed your GED exam, have the official results sent to MSU.